sauravprakash72/starter-hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Electrical Engineering
+  - course: PhD in Electrical and Computer Engineering
     institution: University of Southern California
     year: 2022 (expected)
   - course: BTech in Electrical Engineering